How to Write a Memoir: Tell Your Amazing Story in 9 Steps

 - Don’t invent or make things up — especially not anything that can be verified (see Frey, James: A Million Little Pieces).

 Once you've collected the raw material, organize these memories in a way that makes sense for you.
 Some writers like to mind-map, others might compile them into a scrapbook or paste them into a journal.
-Some sort of structure in your research will pay serious dividends when you actually start to write your memoir.
+Some sort of structure in your research is the key to writing well, and it will pay serious dividends when you actually start working on your manuscript.

 Step 5.
 Decide on your message or theme